Tomoki Wada

-Tomoki Wada (和田 倫季, Wada Tomoki) is a Japanese professional footballer who plays as an attacking midfielder.
+Tomoki Wada (和田 倫季, Wada Tomoki) is a Japanese professional footballer who plays as an attacking midfielder for Sydney United 58.

 Career

 Vissel Kobe

 In 2013 Wada joined Vissel Kobe on a two-year deal, Wada only played one Japanese League Cup game for Vissel Kobe and then got loaned out to J.League U22 Selection and played twelve matches and scored two goals.

 Incheon United FC

 In 2015 Wada signed a one-year loan deal with Incheon United, where he managed to play twenty-two matches and scored two goals throughout his time at the club.

 Gwangju FC

 In 2016 Wada signed for Gwangju on a one-year deal, Wada only played twenty-eight games for the club.

 Seoul E-Land

 In 2017 Wada signed a three-year deal with Korean second-division side Seoul E-Land and managed to play thirty-five matches and scored eight goals whilst his three years with the club.

 While at the Seoul E-Land, Tomoki played with his brother Atsuki Wada, who had already been playing for club since earlier in the 2017 season.